 It’s important to have managers incorporate these learnings into their daily behaviors, which companies can encourage by creating coaching-specific communities on Slack for accountability purposes.
 Once managers are trained to be effective coaches, they can apply this skill to other aspects of their job—such as helping team members through work-related challenges or guiding direct reports toward their career goals.

-3. Employee recognition.
+3. Employee recognition

-Recognition and motivation are linked closely together.
+Recognition and employee motivation are linked closely together.
 When managers take the time to recognize their employees, engagement can increase by up to 60%.
 Employee recognition also reinforces the behaviors that align with the company’s values and goals, and it can help strengthen relationships with both managers and peers.

 Here are a few additional tips from our panelists when it comes to having an effective employee recognition program at your company:

-Build a variable recognition program.
+Build a variable employee recognition program

 Different people respond to different types of recognition—extrinsic versus intrinsic.
 Consider building a variable program that includes a mix of value-based, performance-based, and milestone-based recognition.

-Personalize the program to your company.
+Personalize the program to your company

 The team at Glaukos built multiple recognition programs that are specific to their fun, innovative, and authentic company culture.
 For example, they give Blueboard’s experiential rewards for service milestones and company-wide contests.
 This, in turn, has created a powerful culture of recognition at Glaukos, which has led to their employees feeling deeply appreciated and connected.

-Make 2021 the year of employee motivation.
+Make 2021 the year of employee motivation

 With the right strategies in place, you can help your employees kick off 2021 with high levels of energy and motivation.
 Use these three core pillars to inform your HR policies and initiatives for the new year.
 If you’re curious to learn how Blueboard’s experiential rewards platform can support your employee motivation efforts, request a personalized demo online here.